jean-baka/unix-commandline-guide/exercises6_on_embl.md

 Moreover, since this embl file pertains to some African swine fever strain, many gene names contain in their final letter the indication on which strand they are on: "R" stands for the **r**ight direction, i.e. the reference strain, while "L" stands for the **l**eft direction, i.e. the complement strain.

-Your script must post to the standard error stream a warning message each time the final letter of a gene name is not in accordance with the fact that "R" genes **must not** have a "complement(...)" position information, while "L" genes **do require** such a position information.
+Your script must post to the standard error stream a warning message each time the final letter of a gene name is not in accordance with the fact that "R" genes **must not** have a `complement(...)` CDS position information, while "L" genes **do require** such a position information.

 When a gene name does not end with an uppercase letter (e.g. in the case of "ASFV\_G\_ACD\_01990"), no check must be performed about this.